maxim25munin/NLP-Group-7-Topic-1/docs/data_preparation.md

 6. **Filtering.** Sentences shorter than `--min-tokens` (default: 3 tokens) are discarded and the script stops after `--max-sentences` (default: 10 000) emitted sentences.
+7. **Heuristic linguistic enrichment.** Each token receives lightweight Universal Dependencies style annotations derived from simple rules:
+   * `UPOS` and `XPOS` are inferred from casing, character classes, and common punctuation patterns.
+   * Lemmas are lowercased forms of alphabetic tokens, leaving other symbols untouched.
+   * Morphological `FEATS` mark properties such as `NumType=Card`, `Proper=Yes`, and coarse letter-case information when applicable.
+   * Dependency heads default to the previous token while punctuation attaches to the nearest non-punctuation token; root tokens point to `0`.
+   * Miscellaneous metadata includes a deterministic `TokenId` and language code.
-7. **CoNLL-U serialisation.** Each sentence is written with a stable `# sent_id` combining the language prefix, article id, and sentence index, as well as a `# text` comment.
-Token lines only populate the `ID` and `FORM` columns while leaving linguistic annotations as `_` placeholders.
-Sentences are separated by blank lines per the CoNLL-U specification.
+8. **CoNLL-U serialisation.** Each sentence is written with a stable `# sent_id` combining the language prefix, article id, and sentence index, as well as a `# text` comment.
+All ten CoNLL-U columns are filled using the heuristics above, and sentences are separated by blank lines per the CoNLL-U specification.

 Example command producing the default Kazakh export: